Khan/error-monitor-db/README.md

 Error monitoring service for errors from the Khan Academy webapp monitoring / logging infrastructure.

-This is deployed on internal-services.khanacademy.org, and may be restarted by running `sudo restart error-monitor-db`.
-The scripts `bigquery_import.py` and `report_errors.py` are invoked by cron (see aws-config/internal-services/crontab).
+This is deployed on internal-services.khanacademy.org (installed via Khan/aws-config:internal-services/setup.sh), and may be restarted by running `sudo restart error-monitor-db`.
+The scripts `bigquery_import.py` and `report_errors.py` are invoked by cron (see Khan/aws-config:internal-services/crontab).

 There are two kinds of error monitoring we want to implement: